 (2) BIBLIOLOGY.
-Four aspects of the subject are considered: (A) Revelation; (B) Inspiration; (C) Interpretation; (D) Illumination.
-The history of the Bible and the sources and authenticity of the records are not treated here, being provided for in another course.
+Seven aspects of the subject are considered: (A) Revelation; (B) Inspiration; (C) Vivification; (D) Illumination; (E) Interpretation; (F) Preservation; (G) Canonicity, or Authority.

 - (3) THEOLOGY PROPER.
 This subject is divided into two main divisions: (A) Theism: (a) The natural theistic arguments fully reviewed; (b) the Biblical theistic doctrines of the persons, attributes, decrees, and names of God.
-(B) Trinitarianism: (a) Careful treatment given to the general doctrine of the Trinity; (b) extended development of the revelation respecting the separate Persons of the Godhead. - (4) ANCELOLOGY.
+(B) Trinitarianism: (a) Careful treatment given to the general doctrine of the Trinity; (b) extended development of the revelation respecting the separate Persons of the Godhead. - (4) ANGELOLOGY.
 Under a threefold treatment the entire revelation concerning the angels of God is investigated: (A) The angel of Jehovah; (B) the unfallen angels, their rank, titles and ministries; (C) the fallen angels, free and bound, with an extended examination of the Biblical doctrine covering the origin, person, motive, work and destiny of Satan. - (5) ANTHROPOLOGY.
-The subject takes a fivefold analysis: (A) The Biblical doctrine of the creation of man, with an examination of the evolutionary hypothesis: (B) the trichotomous nature of man created in the image and likeness of God: (C) the origin of man's body, soul and spirit: (D) the fall; (E) sin, its character and penalty, and the doctrine of imputation.
+The subject takes a fivefold analysis: (A) The Biblical doctrine of the creation of man, with an examination of the evolutionary hypothesis; (B) the trichotomous nature of man created in the image and likeness of God; (C) the origin of man's body, soul and spirit; (D) the fall; (E) sin, its character and penalty, and the doctrine of imputation.

 Prescribed, first year, six hours.
-PROFESSOR L. S. CHAFER.